+Note from the IGATE Project

+A cross-sectional DiD analysis using the full sample (ITT) indicates the presence of a statistically significant increase in the performance of treatment students in the oral reading fluency 2 test, over and above the control group (p<0.05).
+The larger sample in the cross-sectional analysis (1,009 students, compared to 413 in the cohort analysis) allows for the identification of the effect.

 DiD models also were run on the three most developed and widespread individual interventions in treatment school communities, VSL, MG and PW.
 In these analyses, treatment was defined as a binary indicator if the respective treatment had been in the community for six months or longer.
 Of the 53 original treatment schools, 43 were in communities that had received six months or more of a VSL intervention or PW intervention, and 37 were in communities with six months or more of a MG intervention.

 Table 7 shows the coefficients and standard errors for each of the three individual treatment indicators on the various literacy outcomes.
 The MG treatment has significantly positive effects on one subtest (oral reading fluency 2).
 For the remaining subtests, and for VSL and PW individually, there were no significant effects on any of the reading skills.
 The full regression tables using the individual treatment indicators are presented in the Appendix.